diego-ruben-cruz/CMPE148-HomeRepo-Fall-2022/hw2-Python-Flask-Server-JWT/hw2-setup.md

-# How to set up and run a basic flask project
+# How to set up and run a flask project with JWT
 ## Installation
     Install Python @ <https://https://www.python.org/downloads/>